 Penn’s role in the development of Philadelphia as rapidly growing hub in the life sciences strong tech hub was highlighted in an article published by Technical.ly.

 Sam Woods Thomas, senior director for business attraction and retention for the City of Philadelphia’s Department of Commerce, acknowledged that research institutions, including Penn, are the chief contributor to the industry’s local legacy.
-The achievement of several Penn faculty were also noted in the article, including [Jean, Carl and Al – you can finish the rest].
+The achievement of several Penn faculty were also noted in the article, including Jean Bennett, MD, PhD, the F.M.
+Kirby Professor of Ophthalmology at Penn Medicine, Carl June, MD, the Richard W. Vague Professor in Immunotherapy in the Perelman School of Medicine and director of the Center for Cellular Immunotherapies (CCI) at Penn Medicine’s Abramson Cancer Center, and Albert Maguire MD, the F.M.
+Kirby Professor of Molecular Ophthalmology at Penn Medicine.

 Future mRNA Vaccine Applications Highlighted

-The New York Post recently published an article discussing future applications of mRNA, including vaccines against tuberculosis, malaria, high cholesterol, and HIV, as well as cancer treatment, enzyme replacement therapies, immunotherapies, and more.
-The article mentions Penn’s Dr. Katalin Karikó, co-inventor of the mRNA technology used in the covid-19 vaccine, who explains how mRNA vaccines serve as the “middleman between information and action” for prophylactic and therapeutic vaccine applications of the technology.
-Rather than injecting part of a virus into the patient as is more typical with a traditional vaccine approach, mRNA vaccines provide recipient cells with instructions on how to make necessary proteins or antibodies to help the patient immune system recognize and fight off infectious agents.
-Learn more about the future of mRNA by reading the article here.
+The New York Post recently published an article discussing future applications of mRNA, including vaccines against tuberculosis, malaria, high cholesterol, and HIV, as well as cancer treatments, enzyme replacement therapies, immunotherapies, and more.
+Penn’s Dr. Katalin Karikó, co-inventor of the mRNA technology used in the COVID-19 vaccine, explains how mRNA vaccines serve as the “middleman between information and action” for prophylactic and therapeutic vaccine applications of the technology.
+Rather than injecting part of a virus into the patient as is more typical with a traditional vaccine approach, mRNA vaccines provide recipient cells with instructions on how to make necessary proteins or antibodies to help the patient’s immune system recognize and fight off infectious agents.
+Learn more about the future of mRNA by reading the article here

-Emily Whitehead, who was the first child to be treated with Penn-invented CAR-T therapy eleven years ago, is now a freshman at Penn.
-From American Sign Language to English to nature photography, Emily has a wide range of interests she intends to explore in her studies.
+Emily Whitehead, who was the first child to be treated with Penn-invented CAR T therapy eleven years ago, matriculated to Penn as a freshman in Fall 2023.
+From American Sign Language to English to Nature Photography, Emily has a wide range of interests she intends to explore in her studies.
 She also enjoys advocating for children with cancer and showing the world the type of fulfilling life that can follow a cancer diagnosis.

 Learn more about Emily’s journey, from her medical treatment at CHOP to her university experience: